 Here’s the hard truth about DPAs: they’re expensive.
 Right now every company is scrambling to create DPAs and be the first out of the gate to get them signed with all their customers.
 If you’re on the receiving end of this, you’re going to have to spend a lot of legal fees to get each DPA reviewed as it comes your way.

 For a small company like ours, that is simply not possible.
 So we made a tough call on this one.
 We don’t sign other companies’ DPAs, and we don’t allow companies to make any changes to the DPA we created.
 We understand that we might lose a few customers because of this.
 But the cost of a lost customer is way less than the cost of passing every change to our lawyer and having a back-and-forth about it with the client (not to mention the cost of maintaining multiple versions of this thing).
 Here is how we explain this to our customers:

 To ensure no inconsistent or additional terms are imposed on us beyond that reflected in our standard DPA and model clauses, we cannot agree to sign customers’ DPAs.
 As a small team we also can’t make individual changes to our DPA since we don't have a legal team on staff.
 Any changes to the standard DPA would require legal counsel and a lot of back and forth discussion that would be cost prohibitive for our team.

-In short: our DPA is 100% accurate in terms of our privacy and security practices (and those practices are more than adequate to satisfy GDPR requirements).
+In short: our DPA sets out our privacy and security practices (which are geared toward satisfying GDPR requirements).
 We are therefore not going to make any changes to it, because we’d be promising things we don’t do (which, you know, you definitely shouldn’t do in a legally binding contract).

 So here’s my advice for small companies: Spend a lot of money upfront on a good lawyer to get a really good DPA in place.
 And then stick with it.